srobo/website/_env/README.md

    This should make your `kubectl` command point to the right place.

-#### Kubernetes
+### Kubernetes

+To deploy your application to the cluster, and expose it on the host container under port `30000`, you need to provision it on kubernetes.

 ```bash
 kubectl create -f kubernetes/
 ```

-This should deploy your application to the cluster, and expose it on the host container under port `30000`.

-### Deploying new versions
+## Updating an Existing Deployment

 Because we don't do any sophisticated tagging, we have to force Kubernetes to pull the latest version of the app.
 We do this by doing the following: